open-power/op-benchmark-recipes/standard-benchmarks/CPU/SPEC-cpu2017/readme.md

 ### 5. Compile the SPEC CPU2017 binary for ppc64le
 Copy the provided config file to `/home/spec/cpu2017/config` and edit it so the paths are correct.
 >Provided config file assumes FDPR has been installed.

-Then, calculate the number of _hugepages_ per the [hugetlbpage support page](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt).
+Calculate the number of _hugepages_ per the [hugetlbpage support page](https://www.kernel.org/doc/Documentation/vm/hugetlbpage.txt).
 Our guideline is 480-800 2MB (RPT) hugepages per copy.

 ```bash